pexip/pexip-log-tools/README.md

 Processes administrator logs and configuration database from a diagnostic snapshot into summary of connectivity loss events.

 ## mjxsummary.py
-Processes configuration database from a diagnostic snapshot and generates a summary of One Touch Join
+Processes configuration database from a diagnostic snapshot and generates a summary of One Touch Join config

 ## staticroutes.py
 Processes configuration database from a diagnostic snapshot into summary of conferencing node's static routes

 ## teamsload.py
 Processes history databases from a diagnostic snapshot if Teams Connector Enhanced Status is enabled ( Azure Event Hub )  and generates a utilization report of Teams Connector instances

+## pexwebapps.py
+Processes configuration database from a diagnostic snapshot into summary of Web App config

 ## Get-PexScripts.ps1
 Checks this repository for file updates and synchronises Pexip Log Tools on a user's PC